Tuesday, July 12, 2011

 And blind Gods in the temple, they can’t see a fiend in me

-I also know my enemies, numerous though;
+I also know my enemies, numerous though they are;

-They have their own businesses, devising and
+They have their own businesses -- devising and

-Laying traps for me to fall in, but
+Lying traps for me to fall in, but

-They never dare trespass my dreams,
+They never dare trespass on my dreams;

-May be they are afraid of my pillow-knife
+Maybe they are afraid of my pillow knife

 And the flowers, those lovely flowers